Dogeislove/Simulator-Life-Thingie/Readme.md

   Any additions (if its minor or not) will be added as a new 'test release' version. think of it as writting something on paper.
 Note: currently planned to be native to linux.
 First 'real world' program.
 I'm an amatuar programmer, making a big project like this will be a heavy under-taking.
 If the game isn't how you expected it to be, keep in mind I have never had any expierence writting real-world software, rather VERY trivial ones.
 Check my github profile for the comparasion.
+My only project that I made up in like two minutes: https://github.com/Dogeislove/Shiba-OS